Last Updated on March 7, 2021 by Dani

 - PHD Lounge (15th floor, atop the Dream Hotel Downtown); 355 W 16th St, NY 10011

-Have you visited any of New York’s observation decks or rooftop bars?
+Have you visited any of the rooftop bars or observation decks in New York City?
 Which one is your favorite?